Better than the puck

 Inside, the old-fashioned feeling continues.
 SBP is missing a lot of the frills of many new NHL buildings; bare concrete walls abound in the twin concourse, three-level design, and the scoreclock is among the league's most ancient.
 Yet the spartan nature of Scotiabank Place is part of its charm.
 Views are all excellent, the atmosphere is good, and the building is well thought-out and easy to navigate.

 The Senators were originally tied in with the 67's, as they originally shared a home with the 67's at the Civic Centre while the new arena was under construction.
 But the sharing has worked both ways.
-Much like the Air Canada Centre, Scotiabank Place has only ever been an occasional home for the OHL, with both the 67's and the St. Michael's Majors playing home games there.
-Back during the College Arena years, the Majors, who share an owner with the Senators, played all their "home" games against Ottawa at SBP in an effort to make money.
-In addition, the 67's have played the odd game there over the years, including one a few years ago in which they attempted, successfully, to set a new CHL attendance record.
+Much like the Air Canada Centre, the Canadian Tire Centre has only ever been an occasional home for the OHL, with both the 67's and the St. Michael's Majors playing home games there.
+Back during the College Arena years, the Majors, who share an owner with the Senators, played all their "home" games against Ottawa at the Canadian Tire Centre in an effort to make money.

 What's It Used for Today?